clasul/MyShop-SQL-Database/README.md

 # small-SQL-projects
-Just a collection of smaller-scale SQL projects.
+Just a collection of smaller-scale SQL projects, and snippets for future reference.